studoverse/Kotlift/README.md

 Kotlift is the first source-to-source language transpiler from Kotlin to Swift.

+Kotlift helps you to write business logic once, and reuse most of the code on iOS.
+Porting an app from Android to iOS will be faster and less error-prone.
+With Kotlift, Kotlin truly is the Swift of Android.

 It is not intended to support the full Kotlin or Swift language, but most of the generated Swift code will be valid.
+All framework interfacing code from Android or iOS/Cocoa is not supported.
-Neither functions from the Kotlin stdlib are support, nor framework interfacing code from Android or iOS/Cocoa.
+A lot of functions from the Kotlin stdlib are the same in Swift, so there should be less logic to rewrite.

 Kotlift uses lots of regular expressions and a simple structure tree.

-To use Kotlift for your own project, a file called replacementFile.json can be edited to customize replacements (like `.toString() `to `.mySwiftyToStringFunction()`).

 Supported versions: Kotlin 1.0.0, Swift 2.1